Everything You Need for Sparkling Floors: Tools and Solutions

 Create a solution from ½ cup of white vinegar, 1 cup of water, and 1 teaspoon of vegetable oil.
 Then, rub the mixture gently into the flooring surface.
 Finish with a good wipe to avoid any slippery accidents.

 Here is the original post of this natural all-purpose floor cleaner.
-To make your own, you should combine the following ingredients:
+To make your own, combine the following ingredients:

 - ½ cup of white vinegar;